maykel-oropeza/poc-wynn-resorts/README.md

 ## Features

-The theme selector was not part of the initial scope, but a mechanism was implemented to change the theme with a button in the UI, the way to change between themes is through the combination of keys `ctrl+t`.
+The theme selector was not part of the initial scope, but a mechanism was implemented to change the theme without a button in the UI, the way to change between themes is through the combination of keys `ctrl+t`.

 <img width="2056" alt="Screenshot 2025-03-27 at 4 39 30 PM" src="https://github.com/user-attachments/assets/08bed249-efc7-4326-996b-fce3dc21b3c8" />